 Ferrante concludes Incidental Inventions by stating that writing a weekly column has put her on display through the “permanent exposure of fragments of myself” (114).
 Framing by fragmentation is a creative, authorial move her characters perform as well.
 In the second volume of the Neapolitan Novels, The Story of the New Name, Lila destroys her photograph as a bride by fragmenting her image into a modernist collage which foregrounds not her body or wedding dress, but her eye.
 We can describe Incidental Inventions as a catalogue of similar verbal and visual collages, facilitated by Andrea Ucini’s marvelously discerning pictures.
 Like Lila, Elena Ferrante conceals and reveals, framing the way we see her, inviting us to open the pages-curtains and look.

 Ferrante, Elena.
 Incidental Inventions.
 Translated from Italian by Ann Goldstein.
 Europa Editions, 2019.

-Stiliana Milkova is assistant professor of Comparative Literature at Oberlin College and the author of five scholarly articles on Elena Ferrante.
-Her monograph on Ferrante is forthcoming in 2020.
+Stiliana Milkova is associate professor of Comparative Literature at Oberlin College and the author of numerous scholarly articles on Elena Ferrante and the book Elena Ferrante as World Literature (Bloomsbury Academic, 2021).